- Role-based, attribute-based, & just-in-time access to infrastructure

 - Connect any person or service to any infrastructure, anywhere

-We’re pleased to announce public beta support for the use of third-party secrets managers with strongDM to store your credentials.
+We’re pleased to announce public support for the use of third-party secrets managers with StrongDM to store your credentials.
 And the best part?
 There’s zero changes to your workflow.

 Integrate and automate

 We’ve designed StrongDM to work with any environment, no matter how diverse.
 And of course, we want to automate it all.

 One of the important aspects of your infrastructure is secret management, so we’ve applied our philosophy to this key (pun intended :)) area of your network security.
 The goal is to provide more control for those of you that prefer to store your own credentials.
 In order to do that, StrongDM needs to support your existing secret store workflow and credential rotation without disruption to your developer workflow.

 Our integration with secrets management tools enables organizations to easily manage and automate the storage and rotation of credentials using these providers (with more to come in the future):

 - HashiCorp Vault is an API-driven secret manager that integrates with many cloud architectures and platforms.

 - AWS Secrets Manager is a highly utilized tool for protecting IT resources and app from unauthorized access.